slaclab/rogue/docs/src/logging/index.rst

 Logging In Rogue
 ================

-The following table are the known logging paths for enetities within Rogue.
+The following table are the known logging paths for entities within Rogue.

 +------+--------------------+--------------+--------------------------+
 | Type | Section            | Class        | Log Path                 |